Uneecopsamitpraveen/uneecopsrepository/README.md

 **SAP Bydesign Customized QC functionality**

-Target Customers
+**Target Customers**
-	Manufacturing Business: This will work for the manufacturing units as it covers Incoming Quality Check, In Process Quality Check, and Production Quality Check.
+	**Manufacturing Business**: This will work for the manufacturing units as it covers Incoming Quality Check, In Process Quality Check, and Production Quality Check.

-	Trading Business: As Incoming QC is also applicable in trading business, so this will also work in Trading Business.
+	**Trading Business**: As Incoming QC is also applicable in trading business, so this will also work in Trading Business.

-Use Case
+**Use Case**
 	Auxein Medical Private Limited is manufacturer of implants and they are using & testing the functionalities provided under this quality module.

-Assumptions
+**Assumptions**
 This extension will work for all the items managed by batch or without batch, but it will not support the items managed by serial no.